rschristopher/ischristtrue.com/src/ancient-views/index.md

 The ancient worldviews all share a basic premise: there is no objectively knowable truth, reality is determined by the gods to which mankind is but a plaything.

+And it was in this context where Judaism changed everything.
-The innovation of Judaism was the radical assertion that man is created in the image and likeness of God.
+The innovation of Judaism was the radical assertion that man is created in the image and likeness of the creator of the universe.
 In a world suffering under powers and principalities, this was an outrageous claim.
+Pagan religions understood that man was nothing to the gods but at most idle amusement.
-Explicit in that worldview is universal human rights and dignity (which propagated with the success of Christianity into the world).
+Explicit in the Jewish worldview is universal human rights and dignity (which propagated with the success of Christianity into the world).
 As a result, even the most hard-nosed atheist will today use a Christian ethic to criticize modern Christianity (completely unaware of where their ethic came from).

 To be clear: there is no ancient pre-Jewish sources for universal human rights and dignity.
 There was caste systems, slavery, and oppression from gods and their various priests.
 There was genocide, cannibalism, and ritualized child sacrifice.
 We were ruled by principalities and powers.
 Demonic spirits didn't just tempt us, they had real power over our lives and our bodies, even the lives of our children.

-The pre-Christian world did not recognize any implicit value to a human life.
+The ancient pre-Christian world did not recognize any implicit value to human life.
 A person's value was not earned by merit -- value was granted by the gods.
 In the ancient worldviews men and women have no implicit value, which is exactly what is resurfacing today.